KevinBatdorf/pattern-css/readme.txt

 == Description ==

 The missing inline CSS editor for blocks.
 Very powerful with synced patterns.
+Pairs well with global styles.

 = How to =
 - Every block will have a new "Additional CSS" settings panel.